-- 1. Prior to the start of the semester, syllabi should be reviewed by Dean or Dean's designee to ensure they meet the department standard and align with the Board Policy #6080. - 2.
-Get acclimated to the college and the inner workings of the department. - 3.
-Attend a variety of committee meetings and other campus events to begin to learn the campus structure and culture. - 4.
-Begin a formal mentoring program with a committee composed of three tenured faculty: Department Chair or Coordinator, one FTF from the same school (A&S, B&T, or HCPS), and one FTF from a different school.
+- 6. Begin a formal mentoring program with a committee composed of three tenured faculty: the Department Chair or Coordinator, one FTF from the same school (A&S, B&T, HCPS, or EMSA), and one FTF from a different school.
 Expectations would be: - a.
-Classroom observations the two non-chair/coordinator members will both observe the first semester, then alternate once per semester through the 5th semester. - b.
-Meet with the Chair/Coordinator and Dean at the end of the 1st year, 2nd year, and 5th semester. - Mentors are accessible to the new faculty throughout the year.
-Mentors: Serve as an additional layer of support to help non-tenured faculty gain insight and offer practical advice and shared experiences. - 5.
-Observe at least one class of a fellow faculty member.
+Classroom observations-The two non-chair/coordinator members will observe the classroom each semester through the fifth semester. - a.
+Meet with the Chair/Coordinator, mentors, and Dean at the end of the first, third, and fifth semesters to discuss progress and ensure that the necessary supports are in place for continued growth and success. - b.
+Mentors are accessible to the new faculty throughout the year.

+Mentors: Mentors serve as an additional layer of support to help tenure-track faculty gain insight, offer practical advice, and share experiences.

+7. Observe at least one class of a fellow faculty member.

-Peer Observations: Developing connections with tenured faculty members in and outside of their department are beneficial to further understanding the culture of the college and developing one's own teaching style and repertoire.
-Observing other faculty teaching in their classroom is recommended especially for those faculty that have limited experience in the classroom.
+Peer Observations: Developing connections with tenured faculty members in and outside of their department is beneficial to further understanding the culture of the college and developing one's own teaching style and repertoire.
+Observing other faculty teaching in their classroom is recommended, especially for those with limited experience.